Skip to main content

 • “decode fake news, deconstruct conspiracy theories and hateful content, while understanding the journalistic work, the functioning of media and digital ecosystems”.

-Apart from this initiative and via the Youth Experimentation Fund (FEJ - Fond d’expérimentation pour la jeunesse, see.1.7 Evidence-based youth policies), the Ministry of Youth Affairs launched a call for projects on “Non-Formal Education for and by young people: Digital practices, innovative places and youth media” with a view to fostering “cyber-citizenship” and creation of innovative places and youth media.
+Apart from this initiative and via the Youth Experimentation Fund (FEJ - Fond d’expérimentation pour la jeunesse, see Youth Wiki 1.6.
+Evidence-based youth policies), the Ministry of Youth Affairs launched a call for projects on “Non-Formal Education" with a view to fostering “cyber-citizenship” and creation of innovative places and youth media.
 334 projects were presented by associations, local authorities and public institutions.
 52 projects were selected.

 Raising awareness about the risks posed by new media